Construct validity: Evaluation

 Evaluation of construct validity requires that the correlations of the measure be examined in regard to variables that are known to be related to the construct (purportedly measured by the instrument being evaluated or for which there are theoretical grounds for expecting it to be related).
 This is consistent with the multitrait-multimethod matrix (MTMM) of examining construct validity described in Campbell and Fiske's landmark paper (1959).
 There are other methods to evaluate construct validity besides MTMM.
 It can be evaluated through different forms of factor analysis, structural equation modeling (SEM), and other statistical evaluations.
-It is important to note that a single study does not prove construct validity.
+A single study does not prove construct validity.
 Rather it is a continuous process of evaluation, reevaluation, refinement, and development.
 Correlations that fit the expected pattern contribute evidence of construct validity.
 Construct validity is a judgment based on the accumulation of correlations from numerous studies using the instrument being evaluated.

 Most researchers attempt to test the construct validity before the main research.
 To do this pilot studies may be utilized.
 Pilot studies are small scale preliminary studies aimed at testing the feasibility of a full-scale test.
 These pilot studies establish the strength of their research and allow them to make any necessary adjustments.
 Another method is the known-groups technique, which involves administering the measurement instrument to groups expected to differ due to known characteristics.
 Hypothesized relationship testing involves logical analysis based on theory or prior research.
 Intervention studies are yet another method of evaluating construct validity.
 Intervention studies where a group with low scores in the construct is tested, taught the construct, and then re-measured can demonstrate a test's construct validity.
 If there is a significant difference pre-test and post-test, which are analyzed by statistical tests, then this may demonstrate good construct validity.